 It has the usual groan-inducing moments of explaining why the camera is constantly on but that's to be expected.

 I also wasn't happy with the final scene.
 The ending itself was absolutely superb - I wasn't expecting it to be as massive as it was thinking their budget might prevent that but it was amazing.
-The final scene left me feeling like it wasn't necessary - but it didn't detract from anything that had gone before, it just meant I looked at my friend afterwards and said "why?" instead of "wow!".
+The very final scene though left me feeling like it wasn't necessary - but it didn't detract from anything that had gone before, it just meant I looked at my friend afterwards and said "why?" instead of "wow!".

 But we were both animatedly talking about how brilliant the film was for hours after and how glad we were that we watched it.